dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2972: Free markets promote individual freedoms.
+### T2972: A freer market can enhance individual freedom.

 |Support|
 |---|